padajar/padajar.github.io/_posts/2021-02-20-in-honor-of-tau.md

 I intended for this section to be a lot longer to talk about lots of things with myself and tau: but I’m limited by the fact that 1) I entered high school literally 8 years ago, and remembering things from back then is very, very hard, and 2) I don’t have any photos from that time.⁠[08](https://mitadmissions.org/blogs/entry/in-honor-of-tau/#annotation-8) So instead, here’s a few anecdotes about me and tau from way back when.

 - My freshman year, someone in my math club gave me the nickname Tau-lo.
 It stuck around.
-One of my friends from high school still calls me Taulo everytime she sees me.
+One of my friends from high school still calls me Taulo every time she sees me.
 - Tau was (and continues) to be a part of a lot of my online identity: Gmail profile picture, parts of my names on *many* platforms, etc. I’m currently considering changing my default username on sites, and many of my ideas still involve tau…
 - Searching through my Google hangouts chat history gives me hundreds of messages just about tau.
 Granted, some of these are non-math uses of tau (like for the [time constant of RC circuits](https://www.wikiwand.com/en/RC_time_constant)) but many of them are just people getting my attention in a groupchat or talking about the number.
 - At some point in high school, I had 100 digits of tau memorized and only a handful of pi digits memorized.
 That changed in my senior year, where as a part of my school’s math club, I judged the pi-reciting contest.
 I ended up accidentally learning a lot more digits of pi because I had to keep checking if people were saying pi correctly.
 Sigh.